 Ever wondered where the term “busy as a bee” came from?
 Well, here is your answer.
 Honeybees work day and night in their hives making an enchanting and intricately built geometric phenomenon that we call honeycomb.
 How—and why—do those little fluffy guys all work together to produce the hexagonal honeycomb shape that a lot of people know and love?
-Of course, they are a place to store their honey.
+Of course, they are a place for their honey to be stored.

 Why Do Bees Make Honeycomb?